-Colombia’s Housing Minister German Vargas Lleras is a veteran politician who was born into one of the country’s elite political dynasties.
+Colombia’s vice president, German Vargas, is a veteran politician who was born into one of the country’s elite political dynasties.

 Vargas was born in Bogota on February 1962 as the grandson of former Colombian President Carlos Lleras Restrepo (1964-1970) and the nephew of former presidential candidate and journalist Carlos Lleras de la Fuente.